-In the post-World War II decades, the Royal Easter Show continued to draw larger numbers, including thousands of exhibitors from rural New South Wales.
+In [media]the post-World War II decades, the Royal Easter Show continued to draw larger numbers, including thousands of exhibitors from rural New South Wales.
 From the late nineteenth century, 'Showtime' in Sydney encompassed a multitude of social activities – such as the Town & Country Ball – that enabled country families to enjoy the social, shopping and business attractions of the city.

 The Show offered unique opportunities for social mixing, not just by 'bringing the country to the city' but across social classes.
 This is the theme of Miles Franklin's novella Sydney Royal: divertisement (1947), a rollicking tribute to the human dramas of the Show as expressed through a cast of strong-minded children and the luckless adults they drag into their adventures.
 Franklin's characters are satirical representations of Australian society, from the vice-regal family, the sideshow operators, the working class from Woolloomooloo, and the country 'woop' from Woop Woop – but all are swept up together at the Royal Easter Show.

-The exhibition and demonstrations of farming techniques became more diverse, and during the twentieth century there was a strong focus on agricultural education and government initiatives in the rural sector.
+The [media]exhibition and demonstrations of farming techniques became more diverse, and during the twentieth century there was a strong focus on agricultural education and government initiatives in the rural sector.
 The Royal Easter Show has played an important part in the development of stock breeding in Australia through its emphasis on improved breeding and awarding of competitive prizes.
 Competitive classes for wool, wine and dairy products remain important.
 The District Exhibits have been a showcase for the fruit, vegetables, grains, preserves and other agricultural produce of the regions of New South Wales.
 These complex displays, which can involve more than 2,000 items, are assessed according to a point system.

 Competitive categories of crafts, arts and cookery have traditionally been seen as 'women's' exhibits, although more men are now entering their jams, cakes and needlework.
 Paintings, photography and sculpture are among the fine arts that have long been exhibited at the Show.
 Wood-chopping is a very different demonstration of skill, and one that grew out of the informal competitions held by Australian timber workers.
 The first formal woodchop event was held at the Show in 1899.
 By 1938 a wood-chopping ring was built at Moore Park and the equipment used was standardised.

-In the arena at the centre of the Moore Park Showground, livestock were judged, and equestrian events and special attractions held.
+In the [media]arena at the centre of the Moore Park Showground, livestock were judged, and equestrian events and special attractions held.
 In 1907 the Grand Parade was introduced, becoming an increasingly elaborate display of almost 800 prize-winning goats, cattle and horses.
 From the 1930s, rodeo activities became a regular feature of the ring.
 Over time, however, many of the performances held in the central arena became less directly related to agricultural pursuits and were (and are) unashamedly entertainment.

-The Royal Easter Show was also the site of commercial exchanges and the celebration of Australian inventions and products.
+The Royal Easter Show was also the site of [media]commercial exchanges and the celebration of Australian inventions and products.
 Demonstrations and sale of agricultural innovations and machinery were important up to the 1960s.
 From the late nineteenth century, free samples of products and foodstuffs were handed out, and these were to evolve into 'sample bags'.
 By the mid-twentieth century, specialised showbags were available for purchase and have remained an important aspect of the Show experience, especially for children.

-While entertainment was always a component of early colonial shows, the move to the Moore Park Showground meant an expansion of amusement rides and carnival attractions.
+While [media]entertainment was always a component of early colonial shows, the move to the Moore Park Showground meant an expansion of amusement rides and carnival attractions.
 The Showman's Guild was formed in 1909 to represent the interests of the 'showies', and by the 1920s a distinct Sideshow Alley had formed.
 As well as games and rides, at its heyday in the mid-twentieth century Sideshow Alley included waxworks, illusion shows, Sharman's boxing troupe, animal acts – from performing fleas to leaping lions, and a number of human freak displays.
-In 1948 the RASNSW, succumbing to changing tastes, announced a 'clean up' of the sideshows, reducing the area available and banning performing animals and human freaks.
+In 1948 the RASNSW, [media]succumbing to changing tastes, announced a 'clean up' of the sideshows, reducing the area available and banning performing animals and human freaks.

 The Royal Easter Show has continued to be the premier event in New South Wales for the promotion of agricultural produce and activities.
 Since the 1960s, the RASNSW and other agricultural societies have been active in fostering skills for young rural dwellers.
 More recently, rural communities have faced economic, climatic and social challenges, and there has been a demographic shift in the population of non-metropolitan Australia.
 In bridging the gap between rural and metropolitan communities, exhibits at the Royal Easter Show have provided insight into the scale of change in rural New South Wales, from new environmentally sustainable farming techniques, gourmet and organic produce and the commodification of a 'country lifestyle'.